-Nootropics – also referred to as smart drugs, memory-enhancing drug, or brain boosters – are essentially substances and compounds that when ingested increase mental performance.
+Nootropics – also referred to as smart drugs, memory-enhancing drugs, or brain boosters – are essentially substances that when ingested increase mental performance.
 The mental performance result can be any or a combination of increased attention, motivation, creativity, and/or memory.1

 The term nootropics was first used by a Romanian chemist and psychologist Corneliu E. Giurgea.
 This is how he phrased what a nootropic is and what it is not: